mvolkmann/blog/src/python/jupyter.md

 When rendering data visualizations,
 VS Code will ask if `ipykernel` should be installed.
 Press the "Yes" button.

+The user interface is slightly different than the Jupyter Lab web UI.

+- Cells and their output cannot be collapsed.
+- To add a new cell after an existing one, click the "+" to its left or the "+" at the top of the window.
+- To delete a cell, click the trash can icon in its upper-right.
+- Cells cannot be dragged to a new location.
+  Instead the up and down angles to the left of each cell can be clicked to move the cell up or down.
+- To run the code in a cell, click the green triangle at the top of the cell.
+- To step through the code in a cell, executing one line at a time, repeatedly click the icon containing a small green triangle at the top of the cell.
+- To stop a long running cell, click the red square at the top of the cell or the one at the top of the window.
+- To clear the output of all cells, click the icon with three cells and a small red "x" at the top of the window.

+Methods in matplotlab that save plots to files do not seem to work when called inside VS Code.

 For more details, see {% aTargetBlank "https://code.visualstudio.com/docs/python/jupyter-support",